Hemmingsson/FacePause/README.md

 #### Look Away to Pause Youtube - Experimental Chrome Extension

-Chrome (v56+) has a new FaceDetector API which basically lets you detect faces in images easily, so what if we could pause youtube when you look away or going to make a sandwich 🍞?
+Chrome (v56+) has a new FaceDetector API which basically lets you detect faces in images easily, so what if we could pause Youtube when you look away or going to make a sandwich 🍞?

 <p align="left">
   <br>